craftingcity/The-Known-World/Game Notes/Mechanics/Roll-High-Or-Die-HACK/RHOD-1-Mechanics-of-Play.md

 #### Advantage & Disadvantage
 When you have Advantage on a roll, you will roll twice and take the higher of the two results.
 When you have Disadvantage, the opposite is true; you roll twice and take the lower of the two results.

-On a d20, this averages to a +5 or -5 modifier, and for the purposes of Passive Rolls, can be treated as such.
+On a d20, this averages to a +5 or a -5 modifier, and for the purposes of Passive Rolls or otherwise, can be treated as such.

 #### "Meets it Beats it"
 When a total exactly meets a DC, but does not exceed it, the player who rolled to beat the DC does succeed, and any mechanical benefits of doing so are granted as per usual.

 > This typically is most applicable during combat.

-### Game of Contradictions
+### A Game of Contradictions
 When one ruling contradicts with another, a more specific ruling beats a general one.
 Our camera, and therefore our rules, focus on very special characters, who often break these more general rules.
 As a character gains features, those features will describe how to "break" these rules while still following the rules.

 Overall, this game is *supposed* to be **fun**, so feel free to keep bending the rules, but much like myself, once you take it too far you begin to play a new game.